-Hardwood floor acclimation is also referred to as acclimation, acclimatization or wood conditioning.
-It is a pre-installation process for hardwood floor.
-The process involves giving the materials time to adjust to the change in its new environment.
+Hardwood floor acclimation is also referred to as acclimatization or wood conditioning.
+It is a pre-installation process for hardwood floors.
+The process involves giving the materials time to adjust to the change in the new environment.
 The hardwood should adjust to the humidity and temperature of the sub-floor in the job site.

 Because hardwood floors are hygroscopic, they perform better in some environments than others.
-They perform best in an environment with temperatures of between 60 to 80 degrees Fahrenheit.
-Wood floors do well in humidity range of between 35% to 50%.
+They perform optimally in an environment with temperatures of between 60 to 80 degrees Fahrenheit.
+Wood floors do well in the humidity range of between 35% to 50%.

-In this regard, the hardwood acclimatization process gives the materials time to reach an equilibrium moisture content (EMC).
+In this regard, the hardwood floor acclimation process gives the materials time to reach an equilibrium moisture content (EMC).
 There is a moisture content balance between the hardwood and sub-floor.
-Acclimation considers mainly two factors, first, the climatic conditions of where the wood came from.
+Acclimation considers mainly two factors; first, the climatic conditions of where the wood came from.
 Secondly, the climate conditions of where you are installing the hardwood floor.
-Acclimation prevents structural damage, excessive shrinkage, excessive expansion, or dimensional distortion.
+Hardwood floor conditioning prevents structural damage, excessive shrinkage, expansion, or dimensional distortion.

 Moisture Content Guidelines